-Accommodation is plentiful on all of the islands, and can range from studio rooms rented out for budget prices, mid-range beachside hotels, to ultra luxury villas and 5-star resorts that bring the likes of Prince William and Beyonce.
+Accommodation is plentiful on all te islands, and can range from studio rooms rented out for budget prices, mid-range beachside hotels, to ultra luxury villas and 5-star resorts that bring the likes of Prince William and Beyonce.
 The cheapest you can find rooms for double occupancy is €45 on Mahe island, yet it is slightly cheaper on Praslin and La Digue, with rooms starting from €35.
-Most budget rooms however are priced between €60 – €90 per night.
+Most budget rooms are between €60 – €90 per night.

-There are many car rental companies in Mahe, Seychelles, including several older cars which are rented out privately by owner.
+There are several car rental companies in Mahe, Seychelles.
+Aside from larger agencies, you also can rent privately from car owner.
 If you do not need a car your entire stay, wait to rent a car for cheaper prices.
 Look for different cars, all which advertise and have contact numbers, yet most without email.
 Renting a small basic car (Hyundai i10) in manual will range from €35 to €50 depending on the season.
-The bigger agencies are supposed to only rent cars less than 3 years old, so find one who will rent an older car and ask for a discount.
+The bigger agencies only rent cars less than 3 years old, so find one who will rent an older car and ask for a discount.
 Rent from Sylvest Car Hire in Beau Vallon ([email protected], +248 251 7751) or from Classic Car Hire Seychelles at the Airport.